 The Actiontec is a step up, supporting VDSL2, GBOND, FTTP, and VBOND, as well as two separate networks (2.4 GHz and 5 GHz).
 This is convenient for busy homes where you can boost speeds by putting newer devices on the 5 GHz band.

 It’s also possible to use your own modem, but Windstream recommends against it because customer support will be unable to assist you if anything were to go wrong.

 Both gateways act as both a modem and router, and are capable enough to handle basic DSL speeds.

 While Windstream is available in many rural areas, it’s important to recognize that DSL speeds can vary based on your distance from the nearest fiber line.
 While the speed you get will generally be consistent, it may be lower than what you were expecting due to your physical distance from the Windstream DSLAM or local office (where fiber lines switch over to DSL).

-More and more people are cutting the cord and swapping to online services like Netflix and Hulu, and the population of online gamers continues to grow.
+More and more people are cutting the cord and swapping to online services like Netflix (read review) and Hulu (read review), and the population of online gamers continues to grow.
 DSL speeds that are fast enough will generally be tolerable for online gaming, and will often also be okay for streaming video.
 In any sort of data transfer situation, however, faster is going to be better.
 Cable connections, provided they’re not extremely congested, will generally provide a better experience.
 If you have the choice between the two, we recommend Cable.
 But DSL will do in a pinch.